discourse-network/discourse-network.github.io/_projects/1-17-operational-management-CoP.md

 ---
-title: "Establishing an operational management community of practice for dRTP leaders."
+title: "Establishing an operational management community of practice for dRTP leaders"
 start-date: 2026-01-05
 date: 2026-04-03
 layout: project